rvabka/BlogAITemplate/README.md

 To generate HTML from an article, follow these steps:

-1. Place the article content in the `article.txt` file.
+1. Place the article content in the `tekstArtykulu.txt` file.
 2. Enter the API key in the `main.js` file.
 3. Run `node main.js`.